cose-wg/draft-ietf-cose-dilithium/draft-ietf-cose-dilithium.md

 ~~~
 {: #json-web-key-example align="left" title="The all zeros ML-DSA-44 JSON Web Key"}

-This document requests the registration of the following algorithms in {{-IANA.cose}}:
+This document requests the registration of the following key type in {{-IANA.cose}}:

 | Name       | kty | Description
 |---